 - New Pinch World Record

 This entry was posted on Tuesday, September 15th, 2009 at 11:32 am and is filed under feats of strength bending, grip strength blob, how to improve grip strength, improve grip strength crush.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.